Module eyekit.fixation

 Shift this fixation forwards (+) or backwards (-) in time by some amount (in milliseconds).

-Returns representation of the fixation as a tuple for serialization.
+Returns representation of the fixation as a dictionary for serialization.

 class FixationSequence (sequence: list)